Home

 Synergies for future-oriented senses of respect, rhythms and relationalities

-Since time immemorial, rivers have served as mental representations for paradoxical concepts of time – such as the recurring and the never-same.
+Since time immemorial, rivers have evoked an imagination for a lived experience of time beyond a metaphorical role – such as the recurring and the never-same.
 What new insights on temporalities can develop in our relationship with rivers in today's times of climate crisis and impending catastrophes?
 How can rivers change our temporal orientation, senses and actions?
-The IfCAR-project River calls examines forms of interaction – material, mental and spiritual – between rivers and humans and other living beings that allow new perceptions and conceptions of relationships and bring forth a sense for the long view.

 Project responsible: Laura von Niederhäusern